-\fi Now consider a link $L$ in the lens space $L(p,q)$, for which may assume is contained in the first solid torus, $ L \subset V_{1}$.
+Now consider a link $L$ in $L(p,q)$, for which may assume $L \subset V_{1}$.
 Represent $L(p,q)$ by its Kirby diagram as an unknot $U$ bearing the framing $-p/q$, and draw $L$ in relation with this diagram, see Figure~\ref{fig-kirby-2}.
-Such diagrams are also called mixed link diagrams, see for example~\cite{LR1, LR2, lambro, DLP}.
+Such diagrams are also called mixed link diagrams in the language of~\cite{LR1, LR2, lambro, DLP}.
 See also~\cite{CMR, BC, mr2, gma2} for alternative diagrams.